c3mb0/cemcp/README.md

 - Multiple write strategies: overwrite, no_clobber, append, prepend and replace_range
 - Atomic writes and advisory file locking
 - Directory listing and globbing helpers
+- Content search with substring or regex support
 - Optional debug logging to `./log`

 ## Installation